5 Best Infant Life Jackets, Tested by a Dad and Baby

 Plus, more from The Bump:

-Benjamin Hoffman, MD, FAAP, is a board-certified pediatrician and the president of the American Academy of Pediatrics, as well as a nationally recognized expert in child injury prevention and education.
-Additionally, he serves as the director of the Tom Sargent Safety Center at Doernbecher Children’s hospital, and as a professor of pediatrics at Oregon Health & Science University.
+Benjamin Hoffman, MD, FAAP, is a board-certified pediatrician and the president of the AAP, as well as a nationally recognized expert in child injury prevention and education.
+Additionally, he serves as the director of the Tom Sargent Safety Center at Doernbecher Children’s Hospital and as a professor of pediatrics at Oregon Health & Science University.
 He earned his medical degree from Harvard Medical School in 1992.

 Healthy Children (AAP), Life Jackets & Life Preservers for Children, April 2022